 Diet plateaus are so frustrating.
 I can’t think of anything worse than depriving yourself and working your tail off at the gym to see the scale not budge day after day.
 When this happens to me, it makes me want to just give up and eat everything in sight.
 I mean, what’s the difference to go through all this work, and not see anymore results?

 However, I know that is not the answer to just give up.
 No one wants to gain back the weight they worked so hard to lose.
-So let’s figure out how to get over that plateau and move forward with our weight loss goals.
+So let’s figure out how to get over that plateau and move forward with our weight loss (new science-backed research) goals.

 2. Eat more salads and vegetables: When out at restaurants, start with a salad with lots of vegetables to help fill you up.
 Or choose a salad for your meal at home at restaurants.
 Three cups of salad with fresh vegetables only adds up to 100 calories.
 Just be sure to stay away from the good stuff i.e. creamy dressings, cheese, croutons, and fatty meats.
 It can add up your calorie count in an instant.
 Obviously a vinaigrette is the best choice and beans and low fat protein like salmon, chicken or shrimp are great choices.

-3. Write: Sometimes having a journal can seem daunting and take too much time, but if you are stalling at weight loss, try journaling every single thing you put in your mouth for at least two weeks.
+3. Write: Sometimes having a journal can seem daunting and take too much time, but if you are stalling at weight loss (avoid these 4 mistakes), try journaling every single thing you put in your mouth for at least two weeks.
 Sometimes a bite here or there can really add up, and you might not even realize it.
 Going over your journal can help see where there might be an issue with eating.

 4. End that night eating: The toughest time to resist temptation is at night.
 Don’t give yourself the choice.
 I find that a cup of tea really helps to curb the desire.
 Also brushing your teeth after dinner will also help.